freedomofpress/securedrop/securedrop-staging-qubes.md

     qvm-start sd-trusty-base

-you should get a login prompt.
-Yay.
+in `dom0`.
+You should get a login prompt.
+Yay!

 ### Initial VM configuration

 Before cloning this machine, we'll add some software we might want on all the staging VMs.

-In the new VM's console, do:
+In the new `sd-trusty-base` VM's console, do:

     sudo apt update
     sudo apt dist-upgrade